 E. Percy Perera

 Born at the end of the second World War, Percy Perera’s family took care of the Thalangama wewa since generations.
-According to a report in the Island, Percy is the unofficial guardian of the tank and some of the bordering paddy fields.
+According to a report in the Island, Percy is considered by some stakeholders as the unofficial guardian of the tank and some of the bordering paddy fields.
 As a member of the Thalangama Wewa Govi Sanvidanaya, and custodian of the keys to the tank’s water spill, he has been instrumental in keeping the area under close observation, and to guide or fight the authorities whenever the tank or its environs are in jeopardy.
 The Govi Sanvidanaya strongly, and eventually with success, advocated with the CEA the designation of the lake area as a reserve where only paddy and other crops can be cultivated.
+However, more recently, he argued against the protection status and called on the authorities to help with more water (holding capacity) for farmers not living close to the tank.
 Percy, representing some of the farmer groups, was also very vocal in the 2015 community consultations leading to the most recent lake dredging and spillway reconstruction.
-He challenged the numbers provided on the lake capacity and dredging needs, demanded a more radical removal of invasive plant species, and provided suggestions how to prevent future encroachments by residents.
+He challenged the numbers provided on the lake capacity, saw higher dredging needs, demanded a more radical removal of invasive plant species, and provided suggestions how to prevent future encroachments by residents.
+Insiders claim, however, that the water allocation problems could be solved through better communication between the farmers groups (and agreement on a water allocation plan) instead of more dredging.
 Percy was featured in national newspapers in 2004 (Sunday Island) and 2012 (Sunday Times).
 Photo source: Sunday Times.

 We learned with deep sadness that the United Nations in Sri Lanka announced in Feb 2018 the passing away of its Resident Coordinator and UNDP Resident Representative in Sri Lanka, Ms. Una McCauley.